TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/red/index.md/index.md

 ## How to Implement the Solution

-Anyway, let’s get right to our implementation of Hello World in Red:
+Anyway, let's get right to our implementation of Hello World in Red:

 ```red
 Red [Title: "Hello World in Red"]